aneasystone/github-trending/README.md

 ## Unknown

+* 【2023-04-28】[Jumpat / SegmentAnythingin3D](https://github.com/Jumpat/SegmentAnythingin3D) - Segment Anything in 3D with NeRFs
+* 【2023-04-28】[97-things / 97-things-every-programmer-should-know](https://github.com/97-things/97-things-every-programmer-should-know) - Pearls of wisdom for programmers collected from leading practitioners.
+* 【2023-04-28】[gitbito / CLI](https://github.com/gitbito/CLI) - Bito CLI (Command Line Interface) provides a command line interface to the Bito AI chat functionality.
+Over time, CLI will add more functions and new command options to support complex automation and workflows.
+This is a very early Alpha version.
+We would love to get your feedback on the new features or improvements.
+* 【2023-04-28】[eludadev / css-docs](https://github.com/eludadev/css-docs) - CSS Selectors, Flexbox, Grid, Box Model, visually explained.
+* 【2023-04-28】[chatgpt-prompts / ChatGPT-Midjourney-Prompt-Generator](https://github.com/chatgpt-prompts/ChatGPT-Midjourney-Prompt-Generator) - This turns ChatGPT into a prompt generating machine that acceps only predefined inputs and responds with only predefined outputs.
 * 【2023-04-27】[ARKInvest / ARK-Invest-Tesla-Valuation-Model](https://github.com/ARKInvest/ARK-Invest-Tesla-Valuation-Model) - An excerpt from our financial valuation model of Tesla
 * 【2023-04-27】[derwiki / layoff-runbook](https://github.com/derwiki/layoff-runbook) - Being laid off can be overwhelming and it's easy to miss important tasks.
 This runbook will help make sure you stay on track.
 * 【2023-04-27】[voidful / awesome-chatgpt-dataset](https://github.com/voidful/awesome-chatgpt-dataset) - Unlock the Power of LLM: Explore These Datasets to Train Your Own ChatGPT!